Return to Dark Tower: Development

 Restoration Games launched the Kickstarter campaign for Return to Dark Tower on January 14, 2020.
 In addition to the base game, a number of other rewards were available, including the two expansions, Alliance and Dark Horde, featuring new playable heroes and miniature figurines.
 Within four hours, the project was successfully funded for $850,000.
 By the conclusion of the campaign on February 4, 2020, over $4 million was raised.
-Return to Dark Tower is currently slated for a 2021 release - forty years after the release of the original Dark Tower.
+In 2022, a second printing of Return to Dark Tower was printed after crowdfunding over $2 million on BackerKit.

+Reception

+James Palmer, writing for Smithsonian, called it one of the best board games of 2022, stating that "the appeal of a big old tower that makes strange noises hasn’t gone away."